Chris Avellone: Early projects, Fallout 2 and Planescape: Torment

 Avellone's hobby of gamemastering for tabletop roleplaying games made him try to get his adventures and articles published.
 Starting in his high school years, he sent a large number of submissions to Dungeon magazine, Dragon magazine, Palladium Books, GURPS and Hero Games, but they were all rejected.
 However, when Hero Games had a new product line for their Champions RPG called Dark Champions and needed writers, Hero Games' line editor Bruce Harlick contacted Avellone, asking him to write a character book for it, which he agreed to, resulting in 1993's Underworld Enemies.
 It was followed by Dystopia in 1994, Widows & Orphans in 1997 and New Bedlam Asylum in 1998, as well as contributions to the adventure anthologies Heroic Adventures Volume 1 and Volume 2 in 1996 and to Dragon, Alarums and Excursions, Adventurers Club and Shadis throughout that period.
 Avellone was also one of the authors involved in the fanzine Haymaker! alongside Harlick.

 After asking Steve Peterson, his editor at Hero Games, to help him find him a job with a steady paycheck, Peterson put in a recommendation for him with Mark O'Green, the head of Interplay Productions' Dragonplay division.
-At the beginning of June 1995, Avellone flew to Irvine, California and interviewed with O'Green, who asked him hard questions about how he would go about designing a video game using the Planescape license, which Interplay had recently acquired the video game rights for.
+At the beginning of June 1995, Avellone flew to Irvine, California and interviewed with O'Green, who asked him hard questions about how he would go about designing a video game in the Planescape campaign setting, which Interplay had recently acquired the video game rights for.
 Avellone told him he would "start at the death screen, and just tell the story of what happens after that".
 O'Green was intrigued and hired him as a junior designer.

 His first task at Interplay was to design cities for a Dungeons & Dragons game set in the Forgotten Realms.
 When that project was cancelled a few months later, he was transferred to the role of a level designer on Descent to Undermountain, a first person 3D dungeon crawler that was also set in the Forgotten Realms and repurposed the engine used by 1995's spaceship combat game Descent.
 According to Avellone: "I didn't know what I was getting into!
 I was very happy to work on it at the time, though.
 They were trying to add gravity and first-person combat into the Descent engine, you know, so they could create something [like] Ultima Underworld.
 The engine just wasn't set up to do that, and we didn't have the sheer amount of programming power available to make that happen."